arpa2/tlspool/doc/databases.rst

 Trust database
 --------------

-**TODO:** Complete

 The default name of this database is ``trust.db``.

-The purpose of this database is to establish trust in credentials such as certificates.
+The purpose of this database is to establish trust in credentials such as certificates or Kerberos principal names.
 It may hold several methods to establish this trust:

--  Trust anchors, notably X.509 root certificates and trusted OpenPGP public keys
+  * Trust anchors, notably X.509 root certificates and trusted OpenPGP public keys
--  X.509 certificate chains of OpenPGP public key paths leading to a trust anchor
+  * X.509 certificate chains of OpenPGP public key paths leading to a trust anchor
--  Pinned public credentials for individual peer identities
+  * Pinned public credentials for individual peer identities
--  Withdrawal descriptors to express explicit loss of trust
+  * Withdrawal descriptors to express explicit loss of trust
--  Validation requirements for anything subordinate this entry
+  * Validation requirements for anything subordinate this entry

 Entries in this database are accessible to parties other than the TLS Pool;
 this means that it would be possible to control the TLS Pool centrally by